-Once you’ve familiarized yourself with all of the basics, it can be difficult to tackle the next step – which is, deciding what test to run with your specific set of data.
+Once you’ve familiarized yourself with all of the basics, and understand the fundamental concepts of statistics, it can be difficult to tackle the next step – which is, deciding what test to run with your specific set of data.
 While there is a wide array of statistical tests and approaches available, they can be boiled down into four distinct categories of tests for:

 In order to decide which tests to perform, it is first important to distinguish between the types of data you have based on the variables you are analyzing.
 Variables can be either scale or categorical variables.

 Scale variables are quantitative and fall under two categories;

 Categorical variables are qualitative and also fall under two distinct categories:

 These types of tests are meant for looking at the relationship between two variables.
 It is the closest you’ll get to looking at causality between two variables.
 For example, you want to discover if there is an association between marital status and level of education.
 All of these test the strength of the association between two variables:

 |Type of Test||Type of Variables||Example|

 |Pearson Correlation||Two continuous variables||If shoe size has an association with height|

 |Spearman Correlation||Two ordinal variables||How strong of an association there is between happiness and economic status|

 |Chi-Square||Two categorical variables||To see whether gender and favorite color have any association|